aligfellow/xyzgraph/README.md

 ┌────────────────────▼────────────────────────────────────────────┐
 │ 4.
 Build Graph from xTB Data                                    │
 │    • Create nodes with Mulliken charges                         │
-│    • Create edges with Wiberg bond orders (as floats)           │ │    • Calculate aggregate charges (H → heavy atom)               │
+│    • Create edges with Wiberg bond orders                       │
 │    • No further optimization needed                             │
 └────────────────────┬────────────────────────────────────────────┘
                      │